Pays de Montbéliard Agglomération

 Pays de Montbéliard Agglomération is the communauté d'agglomération, an intercommunal structure, centred on the city of Montbéliard.
 It is located in the Doubs department, in the Bourgogne-Franche-Comté region, eastern France.
 It was established in January 2017 by the merger of the former communauté d'agglomération du Pays de Montbéliard with 3 former communautés de communes and 9 other communes.
+In January 2024 the commune Dampjoux joined the agglomeration community.
 Its seat is in Montbéliard.
-Its area is 449.1 km2.
-Its population was 139,776 in 2017, of which 25,395 in Montbéliard proper.
+Its area is 451.4 km2.
+Its population was 139,653 in 2021, of which 25,573 in Montbéliard proper.

 Composition

-The communauté d'agglomération consists of the following 72 communes:
+The communauté d'agglomération consists of the following 73 communes: